AcidSailor/tftpd/README.md

 ## Tips and Tricks
 * To be able to write files, use option "--create"
-* For convinience, you could use it back to back with FTP container.
+* For convenience, you could use it back to back with FTP container.
 For example, [this one](https://github.com/stilliard/docker-pure-ftpd).
 Just make sure you're using the same user and folder mappings.
 Note: to avoid possible "race conditions" don't define "--create" option (as by default) or mount a volume for tftp container as read-only